 - How much are you willing to pay?

 There are several hotels out there that have different needs with different profiles.
 When it comes to complexities channel managers vary from each other.
 Some operate on a regular basis, while others are paid a monthly room size-based fee.
 Others increased startup costs and introduced new networks.
 Others have a minimum time commitment when signing up.
 Take careful consideration of which channel manager is right for you based on your budget and needs.

 Though finding the cheapest option might seem the best option but not always.
-Value and Quality are the key points to look for when it comes to products which help you save time and manpower costs.
+Value and Quality are the key points to look for when it comes to products that help you save time and manpower costs.

-If you’re considering higher visibility to your hotels, and selling your rooms in multiple distribution channels, then a channel manager would be a crucial tool for you to use.
-It allows you to control your booking, costs, rooms allotment and your guests' data.
-However getting a channel manager does not guarantee that travelers will queue in order to book rooms at your hotel.
+If you’re considering higher visibility to your hotels and selling your rooms in multiple distribution channels, then a channel manager would be a crucial tool for you to use.
+It allows you to control your booking, costs, rooms allotment, and your guests' data.
+However, getting a channel manager does not guarantee that travelers will queue in order to book rooms at your hotel.

-You will also need to find the right balance between cost, quality and the value you will get and whether this solution suits you in terms of budget, form and size of the property, as well as one that seamlessly integrates with a PMS and the OTA’s that you plan to work with.
-Connectivity options, multiple channels, analytics and perfect customer service are considerations that you should also consider.
+You will also need to find the right balance between cost, quality and the value you will get and whether this solution suits you in terms of budget, form, and size of the property, as well as one that seamlessly integrates with a PMS and the OTA’s that you plan to work with.
+Connectivity options, multiple channels, analytics, and perfect customer service are considerations that you should also consider.

 Click start to begins the calculation.
 Enjoy 30 days FREE Trial account of Softinn PMS and Channel Manager by downloading your OTA Commission full report.